Sculpture and bee hive, the Eco-Luxury-Loft for a bee colony.

 The Greek sagas once said: the newborn Zeus was hidden by his mother in a cave, because his father wanted to eat him.
 There, two adoptive parents took care of him: the goat Amaltheia suckled the child with milk, and the nymph Melissa gave him honey.
 Some suspect Melissa, herself, was a bee; others claim she was the guardian of the bees.
 In any case, this story speaks to the idea of this female sculpture, which can house bees in its belly.

 That bee colonies like to live in round tree cavities, a few meters above the ground and at vast distances from each other, so beekeepers revive this knowledge the Zeidlerei practices in forests.
 In the tradition of beehives decorated with masks or carved as figures, Silke Meyer drew inspiration from works in museums and that of Birgit Maria Jönsson, who has been making figurine hats for 25 years.
 The combination of carpentry and handicrafts drove this project.
 The bees will equip their tree trunk with a natural honeycomb construction, book scorpions will follow the living community, and two glass windows will give us curious people the opportunity to peruse their work and disturb them as little as possible.
-The figure is placed in a forest with a lake near Berlin.
+The sculpture was placed in the seminar house Neue Spitzmühle at Lake Bötzsee, where there is a lot of nude bathing and many people can observe it.

-— The next sculptures will be carved in 2020.
-In cooperation with Peace of Land, community garden and learning place for permaculture and Haus Erlengrund at Schermützelsee, Buckow —
+— Next sculptures will be carved in 2023.
+In cooperation with the KulturMarktHalle, Peace of Land, community garden and learning space for permaculture and Haus Erlengrund at Schermützelsee, Buckow. —

 Sculpture und bee keeping project: Silke Meyer, salzundhonig